chaitanya6761/Udacity-Data-Analyst-Nano-Degree/P3 Data Wrangling With MongoDB/README.md

     Length of k values dictionary:  203

-- As the length of dictionary is 203, the output will be huge, So I writing it to a external file called **"tags.txt" **.
+- As the length of dictionary is 203, the output will be huge, So I am writing it to a external file called **"tags.txt" **.

 ```python